ils94/LOTROToSpeech/README.md

 # LOTRO To Speech
 A Python program that adds A.I voice over to Lord of The Rings Online quests by using OCR.

+If you want to donate, here is my Bitcoin Address:

+bc1qzj94gw62ht3c6dlhdvuz7uqgh9zmdy9sfm9yau

 # Differences between LTSET and LTSEL

 **LTSET** (LOTRO To Speech - Edge-TTS Version)